torbiak/creeperkeeper/README.md

 An example workflow:

 Use the get command to download Vines.
-URLs for single Vines or a user's posts or likes are supported.
+URLs for single Vines or a user's posts are supported.
 Vines, metadata, and subtitle files are named for the Vine's short ID.

     # Produces <UUID>.mp4... <UUID>.json... miel.m3u
     crkr get https://vine.co/u/973499529959968768 miel.m3u